thedev132/hcb/dev-docs/development.md

 External contributors should provide credentials via a `.env.development` file [(view example)](/.env.development.example).
 Developers using the `devcontainer` setup (eg. in GitHub Codespaces), will need to rebuild the container after modifying the `.env.development` file to pull in the new variables.

-HCB relies on two services for the majority of it's financial features: Stripe and Column.
+HCB relies on two services for the majority of its financial features: Stripe and Column.
 Follow [the Stripe testing guide](./stripe_testing.md) to setup Stripe.
 You can register for a Column account [here](https://dashboard.column.com/register); after their onboarding questions, select "Skip to Sandbox".

 We also include OpenAI and Twilio keys in our `.env.development` file.
 Information about obtaining these keys is available in these articles on [help.openai.com](https://help.openai.com/en/articles/4936850-where-do-i-find-my-openai-api-key) and [twilio.com](https://www.twilio.com/docs/iam/api-keys/keys-in-console).